HowarthTom/Data-Collection/README.md

         Locates and returns the tomatometer and audience scores get_synopsis()
-        Locates and clicks a button the show the full synopsis, formats the synopsis with the beautifulsoup html parser, then returns it get_additional_show_data()
+        Locates and clicks a button the show the full synopsis, formats the synopsis with the beautifulsoup html parser, then returns it get_tv_network()
+        Locates and returns the TV network the show is available on get_premiere_date()
-        Locates the TV Network, Premiere date, and Genre listed for the show get_img()
+        Locates and returns the premiere date for the show get_genre()
+        Locates and returns the shows genre
+    get_img()
         Locates and returns the poster img url get_timestamp()